nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 2a1.
 LeadsForce shows an invalid command error to user.
       Use case ends.

-**Use case: UC03 Edit client information **
+**Use case: UC03 Edit client information**

 **MSS**

 1. User request to edit multiple attributes of a client
 2. LeadsForce updates the client's information.
-3. User __UC05 Views a client's information__ to see that the information of the client have been changed.
+3. User __UC02 Views a client's information__ to see that the information of the client have been changed.

 **Extensions**